 - 1 egg

 - Boil the potatoes in salted water.
-When cooked, peel off the skin.
-Mash the potatoes using a potato ricer or if you don't have one, just mash them with whatever utensil you have.
+When they are cooked, peel off the skin.
+Mash the potatoes using a potato ricer or if you don't have one, use a masher.

 - Make them fall straight on a pasta board sprinkled with flour.
 Add the flour & egg.
 Mix with your hands.